Cerebral Palsy Claims

 The most common mistakes causing brain damage and cerebral palsy are:

-- During labour, the medical staff have failed to recognise that the baby is showing signs of foetal distress often in the slowing heart rate.
+- Failing to recognise that the baby is showing signs of foetal distress

 - Mismanaging shoulder dystocia when the baby is stuck in the birth canal